paulveillard/cybersecurity-gcp/gcp-network-design.md

 - While you can create and add more networks to your project, networks, however, cannot be shared between projects.
 New projects start with a default network (an auto-mode VPC network) that has one subnetwork (subnet) in each region.
 The default network (an auto-mode VPC network) comes with pre-populated firewall rules that you can delete or modify.

 ### 6.2.6 VPC Specifications
+VPC networks, including their associated routes and firewall rules, are global resources.
+- They are not associated with any particular region or zone.
+Subnets are regional resources; each subnet defines a range of its IP addresses.
+Traffic to and from your VM instances is controlled with network firewall rules.
+Firewall rules are implemented on the VMs themselves, so traffic can only be controlled and logged as it leaves or arrives at a VM.
+Resources within a VPC network can communicate with one another by using internal IPv4 addresses, subject to applicable network firewall rules.
+Instances with internal IP addresses can communicate with Google APIs and services.
+IAM roles can be applied when administering network resources.

+- Using a Shared VPC [https://cloud.google.com/vpc/docs/shared-vpc], an organization can keep a VPC network in a common host project.
+IAM-authorized members from other projects in the same organization are allowed to create resources that use subnets of that Shared VPC network.
+VPC networks from different projects or organizations can be connected to each other using VPC Network Peering.
+VPC networks can be securely connected in hybrid environments by using Cloud VPN or Cloud Interconnect.

 ### 6.2.5 Types of VPC Networks